 The M50 and M50 II have a portability rating of 79 and 79, respectively, when considering size and weight.

 Sensor Comparison: Canon M50 versus Canon M50 Mark II

-In general, simply glancing at specs might make it difficult to imagine the difference between sensor sizes.
-The image below should help you understand the sensor readings of the M50 and M50 II better.
+Simply glancing at the specs might make it difficult to imagine the difference between sensor sizes.
+The image below should help you better understand the M50 and M50 II sensor readings.

-Clearly, both of these cameras have the same identical sensor size and resolution, and you can expect equal image quality, but you should take the age of the items into mind.
-When it comes to sensor technology, the older M50 will be left behind.
+Clearly, both of these cameras have the same identical sensor size and resolution, and you can expect equal image quality, but you should consider the age of the items.
+Unfortunately, the older M50 will be left behind when it comes to sensor technology.